Mother and stepfather of missing 11-year-old North Carolina girl arrested

 Madalina, described as a fan of horses, was last seen wearing jeans, pink, purple and white Adidas shoes and a white T-shirt and jacket, police said.

-She is described as four feet, 10 inches tall, with brown hair, brown eyes and weighing 90 pounds.
+She is described as 4 feet, 10 inches tall, with brown hair, brown eyes and weighing 90 pounds.

 Anyone with information regarding the whereabouts of Madalina Cojocari is asked to contact the Cornelius Police Department at 704-892-7773.